 Miter Saw Uses

 Unlike table saws, miter saws do not complete rip cuts.
-You cannot push wood through this tool.
+You cannot push the wood through this tool.
 Instead, the miter saw uses the blade’s position to create measured cuts at precise angles.
 You move the machine’s handles to create the angle and bevel you need before pulling the blade through the surface of the wood.

 Using One or the Other